JoeSuber/OpenCV-Max-Build-Package-/README.md

         CUDA_CUDA_LIBRARY --> /usr/lib/nvidia-331/libcuda.so
     -- Of course, you can't just cut n' paste the above - drivers & versions will change

----- point to a bunch of stuff, select a bunch of options, configure, configure, configure, generate, exit---
+---- you have pointed to a bunch of stuff, selected a bunch of options, configure, configure, configure, generate, exit--- (now back at the prompt) make -j4

-make -j4

 sudo make install